markenwerk/haskell-geo-resolver/README.md

 ## Install
 ### Stack
-If you use [stack](https://github.com/commercialhaskell/stack), you can use the latest commit as an extra package in your stack.yaml under the packages-directive.:
+If you use [stack](https://github.com/commercialhaskell/stack), you can use the latest commit as an extra package in your stack.yaml under the packages-directive:

 ````
 packages: